kevinvkpetersen/buffer/README.md

 Usage
 ------------

-Run from the Command Prompt with some integers.
+Run from the Command Prompt with execution time, number of producers and number of consumers.
 For example, on Windows:

     buffer.exe 5 4 3

 To get Visual Studio to send command line arguments, right-click on the buffer project and select Properties.
-Under Configuration Properties > Debugging, click in the second column in the Command Arguments row and enter some integers.
+Under Configuration Properties > Debugging, click in the second column in the Command Arguments row and enter the execution time, number of producer threads, and number of consumer threads.

 Performance
 ------------